felipefzdz/felipefzdz.github.io/_posts/2015-01-03-testing-multithreaded-code-in-java.md

 The stress tester will exercise the method n loops with m threads.
 As our method is incrementing by one, we should see that n*m is equal to the counter.count().

-The interesting class, though, is the MultithreadedStressTester
+The interesting class is the MultithreadedStressTester though:

 	public void stress(final Runnable action) throws InterruptedException {